buccaneerai/note-window-consumer/performance/2023-04-26/Backpain/g.md

 - Cetirizine (10 mg; daily during summer and fall)

 #### Assessment & Plan
-- Lower back and left leg pain: Reevaluate with physical therapy and occupational therapy, consult an ergonomist for workstation adjustments
-- Pain management: Prescribe Toradol as needed, trial of acetaminophen 500 mg four times a day for two weeks
+- Lower back and left leg pain: Reevaluate with physical therapy and occupational therapy, consider ergonomics assessment, prescribe Toradol as needed, and trial of acetaminophen 500 mg four times a day